Market Analysis: What is my Target Market?

 Making connections with your target market lets the customer know you have the product they need.
-Unless you are a direct-to-consumer marketer and seller, these connections are made with the assistance of intermediaries, or “channel businesses,” that warehouse, transport or sell your product to end-consumers.
-Independent warehouses and transportation companies provide distribution services for a fee.
-Wholesalers resell product to retailers, while brokers present the product in the marketplace for a commission.
-Retailers sell your product to the end-consumer.
+Unless you are a consumer direct marketer, these connections are made with the assistance of intermediaries: businesses that warehouse, transport and sell your product to those direct consumer contacts and the businesses that represent your product to that system.
+These businesses are the marketing channels that move products from the point of production to the final buyer.
+Some, such as wholesalers and retailers, buy and resell the product, others, such as independent warehouses and transportation companies provide distribution services for a fee.
+Others, such as brokers, present the product in the marketplace for a commission.

 Channel businesses are a key component of your marketing strategy.
 How a channel business warehouses and distributes products, how it targets consumers and how it features and merchandises goods all define its particular set of needs and resulting in buying criteria.
 To be an effective marketer, producers need to identify and understand the differences among channel markets and market their products accordingly.
 No single marketing program works for all markets.

-- What distribution channels are best suited to my product, my customers and my business?
+- i.
+What distribution channels are best suited to my product, my customers & my business?

-- What will it take to sustain market/channel connections?
+- iii.
+What will it take to sustain market/channel connections?